 So, you want to play Magic: The Gathering?
 We don’t blame you – it’s a fantastic game full of challenging choices, exciting moments, and endless variety.
 No two games of Magic ever play out quite the same way, and, whether you’re a fledgling player or a seasoned pro, there’s always something new to learn.

 That said, until you know a few of the ropes, Magic: The Gathering can be quite intimidating.
 There are many different versions of the game, which means it’s not obvious where to begin.
 The comprehensive MTG rules might as well be an astrophysics textbook.
-And it’s all too easy to assume you have to know how to build an MTG deck before getting started.
+And it’s all too easy to assume you have to know how to build an MTG deck or the intricacies of the MTG Stack before getting started.
 The prospect of diving in can be so scary that some players will call it quits before they even get going.

 We think that’s a real shame, and to ensure it doesn’t happen to you, we’re going to start you out at the shallow end.
 In this MTG starter guide, we’ll give you everything you need to play your very first game of Magic: The Gathering.
 It’s super simple; all you’ll need is a friend, about $15 between you, and a spare half hour.